gabrielsoltz/metahub/README.md

 You can use **MetaHub** to enrich back your AWS Security Hub Findings with `MetaTags`, `MetaChecks`, `MetaTrails` and `MetaAccount` outputs.
 Enriching your findings means updating them directly in AWS Security Hub. **MetaHub** uses the `UserDefinedFields` field for this.

-By enriching your findings directly in AWS Security Hub, you can take advantage of features like Insights and Filters by using the extra information that was not available in Security Hub before.
+By enriching your findings directly in AWS Security Hub, you can take advantage of features like Insights and Filters by using the extra information not available in Security Hub before.

 For example, you want to enrich all AWS Security Hub findings with `WorkflowStatus=NEW`, `RecordState=ACTIVE`, and `ResourceType=AwsS3Bucket` that are MetaCheck `is_public=True` with MetaChecks and MetaTags: